 Does not: Discrimination on… pretty much any other grounds

 Unless you live in Montana, your boss can discriminate against or even fire you for whatever arbitrary reason you want, so long as it doesn’t impinge on your human rights.
-If you miss your target, don’t dress to what your employer deems an acceptable standard or even refuse to laugh at your employer’s jokes, these are all federally protected grounds for dismissal.
+If you miss your target, if you don’t dress to what your employer deems an acceptable standard, or even refuse to laugh at your employer’s jokes, these are all federally protected grounds for dismissal.
 It’s immoral and it’s absurd… But it’s legal.